 - Dairy products

 With these foods largely eliminated from the diet, skin can retain its healthy, clear appearance, while acne breakouts will likely decline in frequency and severity.
 A vegan diet can help with skin issues too.

 Acne Tip: Stay Away from Refined Sugar

 Refined sugar is one of the leading causes of acne pimples and large-scale breakouts, so much so that many dermatologists refer to acne as the “diabetes of the skin.”
 These sugars are all too common, and they’re likely to be found in virtually every processed food in local supermarkets.
 Whether refined sugar is found in condiments, like ketchup and barbecue sauce, or even store-bought cookies, deli meats, and processed dinners, it can have a disastrous effect on the skin.

-Rather than eating processed foods and pre-made products during meal times, switch instead to a diet that consists of fresh, all-natural ingredients.
+Rather than eating processed foods and pre-made products during meal times, switch instead to an acne diet that consists of fresh, all-natural ingredients.
 This makes it easy to monitor how much sugar — or high-fructose corn syrup — is being consumed.
 And it allows for exact control over every gram of refined sugar added into a daily diet.

 Acne Tip: Cleanse the Skin with a Healthy Diet